Bob, Jen and Griff are wandering through the woods in their quest to defeat Monster X and recover the MacGuffin

 - Soul Eater being a possible exception in this respect.
 Even ignoring the Action Girl Heroine, it's harder to name a female character in the cast - main or otherwise - who isn't either an Action Girl or in some other way competent.

-- Series that have an Unwanted Harem component (Such as Rosario + Vampire) also avert this, since it'd be bad both if the guy was useless (Why would the girls like him if he's The Load?) and the only useful one (Kinda sexist).
+- Series that have an Unwanted Harem component (Such as Rosario + Vampire) also avert this, since it'd be bad both if the guy was useless (Misandry, and why would the girls like him if he's The Load?) and the only useful one (Misogyny, and he'd have less reason to care, too.).

 - The anime OVA of Read or Die was very good about the balance between gender effectiveness, but not as much with the TV series, even though the vast majority of the series' main characters were female.
 During the final chapters of the series, they seemed to do a lot of losing, crying and getting captured, despite the fact that they are physically capable of killing the bad guy at any time with their awesome superpowers.